This post contains affiliate links. Learn More

 I’ll just borrow this one for a few weeks and start fermenting cabbage.

-How to Make Sauerkraut
+How to Make Homemade Sauerkraut – Instructions

 For this homemade sauerkraut recipe, I need 6 tablespoons of coarse pickling salt for every 10 pounds of cabbage leaf.
+Some people use sea salt, but we always prefer the pickling salt.
+I don’t use table salt, because of the iodine.

-If you have a crock and don’t know how much it will hold, the general rule is 5 pounds of food for every 1 gallon of crock capacity.
+If you have a fermentation crock and don’t know how much it will hold, the general rule is 5 pounds of food for every 1 gallon of crock capacity.

 Our 3 gallon jug crock should hold 15 pounds of cabbage.
 So I need and measure out 9 tablespoons of the pickling salt.
 Depending on how much cabbage you have, you may have to ferment in batches.